kjellhar/pres/ntnu-24/md/01-introduction.md

     - Feasability study and planning
     - Equipment and lab setup
     - Knowledge and skills
-    - Digital forensics and risk assesment
+    - Digital forensics and risk assessment

 --
 ## Main topics